 4. Don’t Leave Food Out

 Many pests won’t hesitate to eat your food.
 Store your ingredients in containers with an airtight seal.
 This will help to keep pantry pests out of your food.
 Place fruit and vegetables in the refrigerator to avoid attracting pests.
 If you have pets, keep their food in a container with a lid.
-If possible, don’t leave their food out overnight to prevent bugs getting into it.
+Avoid leaving their food out overnight to keep bugs out of it.

 5. Check for Pests